Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter-integration-eventhubs/eventhubs-integration/README.md

-# Spring Cloud Azure Starter Integration for Event Hubs Code Sample shared library for Java
+# Using Spring Integration for Azure Event Hubs

 This sample demonstrates how to use `Spring Integration` for `Azure Event Hubs`.

 ## What You Will Build
 You will build an application to send and receive messages for Event Hubs using Spring Integration.